MartinPham/todo-ddd/README.md

   I can edit the task I created

   Scenario: Editing task
-    Given There is a task named "Buying sugar" with status "remaining" When I modify task with name "Buying sugar and salt" and status "completed" Then the task "Buying sugar" should have name "Buying sugar and salt" and status "completed"
+    Given There is a task named "Buying salt" with status "remaining" When I modify task "Buying salt" with name "Buying salt and pepper" and status "completed" Then The task "Buying sugar" should have name "Buying salt and pepper" and status "completed"

   Scenario: Complete task status
-    Given There is a task named "Buying sugar" with status "remaining" When I modify task with status "completed"
-     Then the task "Buying sugar" should have status "completed"
+    Given There is a task named "Buying salt" with status "remaining" When I modify task "Buying salt" with status "completed" Then The task "Buying salt" should have status "completed"

   Scenario: Redo task status
-    Given There is a task named "Buying sugar" with status "completed" When I modify task with status "remaining"
-     Then the task "Buying sugar" should have status "remaining"
+    Given There is a task named "Go to supermarket" with status "completed" When I modify task "Go to supermarket" with status "remaining" Then The task "Go to supermarket" should have status "remaining"
 ```

 ```